DrewEaster/thespian/README.md

 Close to being ready to use in anything other than prototyping contexts :-) And it only has single node support for now which could be quite limiting.

+akka3d does not currently have a Java implementation - it is planned!

 A short example
 ---------------